davidevaleriani/cBCI/README.md

 The package is still under development and an associated publication will follow.
 In the meantime, you can cite:

 > Valeriani, D., O'Flynn, L. C., Worthley, A., Hamzehei Sichani, A., & Simonyan, K. (2022).
 Multimodal collaborative brain-computer interfaces aid human-machine team decision-making in a pandemic scenario.
-Journal of Neural Engineering.
+Journal of Neural Engineering, 19(5), 056036.

 # License